Teaching English to Speakers of Other Languages

 The TESOL Graduate Certificate is designed for international teachers and non-education majors in general.
 There is a growing need and worldwide demand for this type of short-term TESOL training program.
 With course entry points during the fall, spring, and summer, the certificate can be completed in 12 months or less, depending on the student course load.
 The TESOL Graduate Certificate credits may be applied towards the MATESOL degree and other degrees such as master degree programs at The Teachers College that list those five courses as electives.

-The Teaching of English to Speakers of Other Languages (TESOL) Teacher Licensure program at Emporia State is designed to provide in-service or pre-service teachers ESOL licensure from the State of Kansas.
+The Teaching of English to Speakers of Other Languages (TESOL) Teacher Endorsement program at Emporia State is designed to provide in-service or pre-service teachers an ESOL endorsement from the State of Kansas.
 The courses making up the endorsement curricula provide skills needed to ensure effective special English language and content instruction to English Learners.

 What is the need for TESOL?